getodk/docs/src/form-question-types.rst

 appearance
   :tc:`none`

-Records audio using the device's microphone.
+Records audio using the device's microphone or a connected external microphone.
+By default, an :ref:`external application <external-audio-app>` is used.
+Starting with Collect v1.29, you can also use :ref:`built-in recording <built-in-audio-recording>`.

 .. image:: /img/form-widgets/audio-start.*
   :alt: The Audio form widget as displayed in the ODK Collect App on an Android phone.
 The question text is "What does it sound like?"
 There are two buttons: Record Sound and Choose Sound.